tiltedphoques/gitbook-wiki/guides/server-guide/windows-setup/regular-setup/README.md

 8. If the popup doesn't show up, don't worry, we'll figure it out in a minute.
 9. Now you can see the server is actually running:\
    ![](https://i.imgur.com/1ljV2pk.png)
-10. As currently configured, **only you** can connect to your server for now, and it's not configured.
+10. As currently configured, **only you** can connect to your server for now, and we have yet to change any server options.
 We'll also figure that out in a minute.
-      * To test if it works, launch `Skyrim Together Reborn` using MO2, and connect using `127.0.0.1` as your IP address, and using no password.
+      * To test if it works, launch `Skyrim Together Reborn` using Vortex, and connect using `127.0.0.1` as your IP address, and using no password.
 11. Close the `SkyrimTogetherServer.exe` for now.

 ![](https://i.imgur.com/U2xVDa7.gif)